Spidees/SCUM-ServerManager/README.md

 > **Note:** Bot permissions are crucial for functionality.
 Adjust channel permissions to allow bot actions.

-### Option 2: Webhook (Not Recommended)

-Webhooks are limited and less reliable for this automation.
-Use the bot method for full functionality.

-1. **Create Webhook**:
-   - In Discord, go to Server Settings → Integrations → Webhooks
-   - Create a Webhook, copy the URL

-2. **Configure Webhook in Script**:
-   - Paste the Webhook URL in `SCUM-Server-Automation.config.json`
-   - Set up admin notification channel ID

-3. **Run the Script**:
-   - Start the script (`startserver.bat`)
-   - Test notifications in Discord

-> **Limitations:** No admin commands, limited error handling, less secure.

 # 🔄 Update & Backup Logic

 - **First install:**